dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/partial-tag-helper.md

 [!code-cshtml[](samples/TagHelpersBuiltIn/Pages/Product.cshtml?name=snippet_ViewData&highlight=5-)]

-Notice that the `IsNumberReadOnly` key is set to `true` and added to the ViewData collection.
+Notice that the `IsNumberReadOnly` key value is set to `true` and added to the ViewData collection.
 Consequently, `ViewData["IsNumberReadOnly"]` is made accessible within the partial view:

 [!code-cshtml[](samples/TagHelpersBuiltIn/Pages/Shared/_ProductViewDataPartial.cshtml?highlight=5)]